What is Unity Ads?

 Unity Ads Implementation Guide

-1. Setup Unity Ads Account Create a Unity developer account at https://unity.com/products/unity-ads if you don’t already have one.
-Navigate to the Monetization section to access your Unity Ads dashboard.
+1. Set up your Unity Ads account.
+Create a Unity developer account at https://unity.com/products/unity-ads if you don't have one.
+Open the Monetization section to reach your Unity Ads dashboard.

-2. Configure Your Project Add each app you want to monetize in the dashboard.
-You’ll need to provide basic information including app name, platform (iOS/Android), app store links, and category.
+2. Add your project.
+In the dashboard, add each app you want to monetize.
+You'll need the app name, platform (iOS or Android), store links, and category.

 // In your initialization script (e.g. GameManager.cs):